LunarWatcher/lunarwatcher.github.io/content/privacy.md

 * No cookies
 * No FLoCs
 * No other scripts intentionally trying to get me data

+None of the data that is collected is under my control, nor is it collected for my use.

 ## Third party content